netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 #### Out of the box

 In this setup, Netdata was installed with default settings.
 The only change was to give to it the password for connecting to postgres.
-Everything else just happened, from logs and metrics, to dashboards, alerts, processes and sockets.
+Everything else just happened, from logs and metrics, to dashboards, alerts, processes, sockets and machine learning.
 The stock alerts we ship with Netdata did their job, and triggered alerts for network interface packet drops, way before Dynatrace's Davis reported the same.

 All monitoring providers see value in providing an out of the box experience, but only Netdata so far has applied this across the board, to all the information available.